eclipse-iofog/iofog.org/content/docs/2.0.0/tutorial/deploy-your-microservice.md

 iofogctl legacy controller local-controller registry list
 ```

-We should see two registries.
-The first is [Docker Hub](https://hub.docker.com/) and the second is the built-in private registry, which we're going to use.
+You should see two registries.
+The first is [Docker Hub](https://hub.docker.com/) and the second is the built-in private registry, which you're going to use.

 ```json
 {